ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 20 people and 3 projects produced books over a sunny and well-fed week.
 Kindly hosted by Google,
 we spent 5 days hanging out at their campus writing away.
-The three projects involed were:
+The three projects involved were:

 	* OpenMRS - A medical records system used in many developing countries, originally created to help with AIDS in Africa.
-	* BRL-CAD - A CAD program for developing 3d models, one of the first open source projects from the military.
+	* BRL-CAD - A CAD program for developing 3D models, one of the first open source projects from the military.
 	* Mallard - An XML based documentation framework, from the Gnome documentation team.

 I was what they called a "free agent",